-As a woman who came out to herself at a late age — 33— I can identify with facing changes in ones sexual identification — even re-assessing a contradictory history.
-There is a great deal of reconciling memories with what one feels to be right and true in the present with what was right and true in the past.
-However, I did not continue to self identify as a heterosexual woman after becoming romantically involved with a woman.
-It may be silly, but I felt I would have appeared foolish trying to identify as a heterosexual woman, while walking arm-in-arm with a woman.
-Call me a purist.
+As a female who came out at a late era— 33— I can identify with confronting changes in one’s sexual identity— even re-evaluating a contradictory history.
+There are many memories that reconcile what one feels correct and true in the present with what was correct and true in the past.
+However, after becoming romantically involved with a female, I didn’t continue to define myself as a heterosexual woman.
+It may be stupid, but I thought that I would have seemed stupid to try to identify with a female as a heterosexual while walking arm-in-arm.
+Call me a cleanser.

-I admit that I am the first to say a hand is a hand and a mouth is a mouth and if one were to let go of all of their personal inhibitions, one could enjoy sex with either gender.
-I also do not feel that sex has anything to do with a person’s sexual orientation.
-After all, gays and lesbians have a long history of closeted folks who have married, bore children and died without anyone close to them having any idea about their relationships on the side.
-And in fact, when pressed by the interviewer, Ms. Loulan explained that she believed sexual orientation is based upon a spirituality, the heart and a certain emotional bonding — not sex.
+I confess I’m the first to say a hand is a hand and a mouth is a mouth, and if you let go of all your private inhibitions, you could enjoy sex with either sex.
+I don’t think sex has anything to do with the sexual orientation of a person either.
+After all, gays and lesbians have a lengthy history of closing people who have married, bore kids, and died without anyone close to them getting any concept on their side of their relationships.
+And in reality, when pushed by the interviewer, Ms. Loulan clarified that she thought that sexual orientation was based on a spirituality, soul, and some emotional bond— not sex.

-Ms. Loulan did not claim her relationship with her male friend was merely sex however.
-In fact, Ms. Loulan stated she was in love with her male friend.
-Perhaps I am missing something, but I thought in love withmeant a spirituality, the heart and a certain bonding.
-So, with Ms. Loulan’s own words, did she not state she was at the very least, bisexual— a label she claims to find offensive?
-She says emphatically, no, she is not bisexual.
-She claims that if the relationship with the male friend were to end, she would expect her next relationship to be with a woman, and because of that, she is still a lesbian.
+However, Ms. Loulan did not say that her connection with her masculine friend was just sex.
+Ms. Loulan actually said she was in love with her male buddy.
+Maybe I miss something, but I thought in love was a spirituality, a heart, and some bonding.
+So, with the words of Ms. Loulan, didn’t she say she was at least bisexual— a label she claims to find offensive?
+Emphatically, she says, no, she’s not bisexual.
+She argues that if the connection with the masculine buddy ended, she’d expect her next relationship to be with a female, and she’s still a lesbian because of that.

 Bisexual.
-There, I have said it again.
-I suspect you survived reading it as well.
-I am very curious why this sexual orientation is so despised.
-Or at least avoided.
-Or is it more than just a word or label?
-The 20/20 story indicated that identifying gay or lesbian is more powerful politically, simply because the lobbies for homosexuals have been around longer, and have more clout.
-Is that it?
-Lesbians marrying men; gays marrying women, and everyone wearing the wrong label just for politics, power and money?
+I said it again there.
+I suspect that you have also survived reading it.
+I’m very curious why it’s so despised this sexual orientation.
+Or prevented at least.
+Or is this more than a phrase or label?
+The story of 20/20 stated that gay or lesbian identification is politically more strong, merely because homosexual lobbies have been around longer and have more influence.
+That’s it?
+Lesbians who marry males; gays who marry females, and everyone who wears the incorrect label for politics, authority, and cash?

-I thought we were fighting to have straight folks get over the labels— but perhaps we need to start with our own first.
-My vote is — anyone who wants to help everyone attain the same rights and privileges as heterosexuals – be they gay, lesbian, bisexual, heterosexual, transgendered – is welcome.
-But please — if we are going to wear labels, let’s wear the right ones.
+I believed we were struggling to get straight people over the labels— but maybe we need to begin with our own first.
+My vote is welcome— anyone who wishes to assist everyone achieve the same rights and privileges as heterosexuals— whether they are homosexual, lesbian, bisexual, heterosexual, transgendered.
+But kindly— if we wear labels, wear the correct ones.